A Guide to Project Management Fundamentals

 - The project is segmented, such that some parts are managed using the waterfall method, and others with the agile method.

-The entire project utilises elements of both
+7.1 The entire project utilises elements of both

 The first hybrid lifecycle integrates both methods, where aspects such as scrum meetings (small, dedicated project team producing documentation and delivering small project features) are applied to the waterfall approach.
-Teams will often roduct their deliverables with agile methods.
+Teams will often produce their deliverables with agile methods.
 That being said, project teams will assume the role of the client for individual deliverables, where they assist in providing feedback, and managing the backlog.
 When utilising this method, the team is able to present everything to actual clients for approval.
 This process often looks like:

 - Drafting and obtaining approval for the project charter